2006 - How was it for you?

 A return to form for Martin Scorsese - many fans are calling this his greatest film to date.
 It certainly has a great cast, with the likes of Jack Nicholson, Ray Winstone and Martin Sheen providing sterling support to Leonardo DiCaprio and Matt Damon, who play two young men from opposite sides of the law going undercover to spy on their opponents.
 As tensions reach boiling point, each is commissioned with discovering the identity of the other, precipitating a bloody struggle where it's hard just to stay alive.
 If you like your films gritty and close to the bone, our readers agree that you won't find much better than this.

-The surprise hit of the year, darling of the Sundance and Edinburgh Film Festival and unexpected Oscar nominee, Little Miss Sunshine has also proved a hit with Eye For Film readers who enjoyed our extensive feature coverage when it came out in August.
+The surprise hit of the year, darling of the and and unexpected Oscar nominee, Little Miss Sunshine has also proved a hit with Eye For Film readers who enjoyed our extensive feature coverage when it came out in August.
 Low-budget, quirky and utterly charming, this is the story of Olive, an awkward young girl determined to win a beauty pageant, and the misfit family who drive her across the country in their old VW bus.
 It has no flashy special effects and no A-list stars, but it has won the hearts of viewers everywhere - we've yet to hear from a single person who didn't like it!

 Worst Film